5roop/BCMS_clf/README.md

 ## Remarks

-In case the tokenizer generation fails (due to the feature space being too big), we shall have to resort to limiting the number of max tokens to most frequent ones, where perhaps it would make sense to do it incrementally and again check if perhaps some intermediate value doesn't improve the classifier performance.
+~~In case the tokenizer generation fails (due to the feature space being too big), we shall have to resort to limiting the number of max tokens to most frequent ones, where perhaps it would make sense to do it incrementally and again check if perhaps some intermediate value doesn't improve the classifier performance.~~ This turned to be a real obstacle.
+My remediation is described below.

-One noteworthy observation is that the training now takes significantly longer than before.
 Since I had problems with memory errors due to too big a vectorizer, I opted for increasing max_features parameter gradually, similarly to what was done in Part 1.
+This took entirely too long, so I scrapped this approach and went with a fixed limit of 1e5.